Chanote Title Deed Thailand Explained, NS4j Guide (2026)

 Bank Financing Acceptance

 Thai banks and international lenders will only accept Chanote title as collateral for mortgages.
-A property with NS3 or lower title cannot be mortgaged — which also limits the pool of financed buyers in a resale situation.
+A property with NS3 or lower title cannot be mortgaged, which also limits the pool of financed buyers in a resale situation.

 Government Recognition

-Chanote is the title type recognised for all official government transactions — land subdivision, EIA compliance documentation, project registration.
+Chanote is the title type recognised for all official government transactions, land subdivision, EIA compliance documentation, project registration.
 Any legitimate developer building for sale to foreign buyers in Phuket must have Chanote title for the land.

-NS3 (Nor Sor Sam): Why to Avoid
+What Should You Know About NS3 (Nor Sor Sam): Why to Avoid?

 Not individually GPS-surveyed.
 NS3 boundaries are described textually (metes and bounds descriptions) rather than GPS-mapped.
 This creates boundary uncertainty.